rudidude86/gura-lang.github.io/documents/Module.md

         print(readlines('foo.zip/doc/readme.txt'))

 * **Path Name for Directory**

+  Path names in functions that handle directories could also be enhanced by modules.

   A function `path.walk()` recursively retrieves entries in a storage with a specified path name.
   After importing module `zip`, you can seek entries in a ZIP file using that function.